CyVerse-learning-materials/creating-docker-containers-quickstart/index.rst

      - You will need a Docker Hub account to complete this exercise
      - |Docker Hub|
    * - CyVerse account
-     - An account is not required unless you wish to complete exercises using a CyVerse virtual machine (Atmosphere)
+     - An account is not required but encouraged
      - |CyVerse User Portal|
    * - Atmosphere access
      - An account is not required unless you wish to complete exercises using a CyVerse virtual machine (Atmosphere)